FrozenNode/Laravel-Administrator/readme.md

 ## Changelog

 ### 2.2.0
-- There is now an autocomplete option for relationships with a lot of potential values
+- There is now an autocomplete option for relationships that could have a lot of potential values
 - You can now set the $expand property for a model to boolean true or any integer above 285 (i.e. pixels) to get more room for the edit form
+- Model config now allows for a 'single' name.
+Example: Film model would be 'film'.
+BoxOffice model would be 'take'. i.e. New film, New take
 - New 'bool' field type
 - New 'enum' field type
 - New 'wysiwyg' field type